By using this site, you agree to our Privacy Policy and our Terms of Use.

 Allocating Damages

-When a settlement or judgment encompasses multiple claims or involves multiple plaintiffs or defendants, allocating damages becomes essential.
+When a settlement or judgment encompasses multiple claims or involves multiple plaintiffs, liens, or defendants, allocating damages becomes essential.
 Factors such as who made and received the payment, who was economically harmed or benefited, against whom the allegations were asserted, who controlled the litigation, and whether costs/revenue were contractually required to be shared are critically important.
 Also, joint and several liabilities are necessary considerations when determining the allocation.

 Settlement agreements or judgments may provide for a specific allocation.
 The IRS generally accepts these ordered allocations.
 However, the IRS may challenge the allocation if the facts and circumstances indicate that the taxpayer has another purpose for the allocation, such as tax avoidance.
 Taxpayers, not the IRS, have the burden of proof when defending the allocation in proceedings with the IRS.